alexzhirkevich/custom-qr-generator/examples/2/README.md

         lightPixel = QrVectorPixelShape
             .Circle(.75f)
         // you also can create custom shapes and colors inline.
-        // for pixels it's better to create classes to increase performance ball = QrVectorBallShape { size, neighbors -> val path = if (neighbors.bottom & neighbors.right)
+        // for QrVectorPixelShape it's better to create classes and reuse objects to increase performance ball = QrVectorBallShape { size, neighbors -> val path = if (neighbors.bottom & neighbors.right) QrVectorBallShape.RoundCorners(
-                QrVectorBallShape.RoundCorners(